muha-0/Starbucks-Stock-Analysis/README.md

 # starbucks-stock-analysis
 This repository provides an analysis of how political and social trends, including boycotts and the effects of the COVID-19 pandemic, have influenced Starbucks' market performance.
 By examining daily stock prices and trading volumes from October 2022 to May 2024, the analysis aims to answer two key research questions:

-Impact of Boycotts on Closing Stock Prices:
+### Impact of Boycotts on Closing Stock Prices:

-Null Hypothesis: No significant difference between the means of closing prices from October 2022 to May 2023 and October 2023 to May 2024.
+Null Hypothesis 1: No significant difference between the means of closing prices from October 2022 to May 2023 and October 2023 to May 2024.

-Alternative Hypothesis: The average closing price in the latter period is higher than in the former period.
+Alternative Hypothesis 1: The average closing price in the latter period is higher than in the former period.
 Impact of Boycotts on Trading Volume:

-Null Hypothesis: No significant difference between the means of trading volumes from October 2022 to May 2023 and October 2023 to May 2024.
+Null Hypothesis 2: No significant difference between the means of trading volumes from October 2022 to May 2023 and October 2023 to May 2024.

-Alternative Hypothesis: The average trading volume in the latter period is higher than in the former period.
+Alternative Hypothesis 2: The average trading volume in the latter period is higher than in the former period.

-Contents:
+### Contents:

 Data Collection: Daily stock prices and trading volumes for Starbucks.